nesi/support-docs/docs/Getting_Started/Accessing_the_HPCs/Choosing_and_Configuring_Software_for_Connecting_to_the_Clusters.md

 -   ## MobaXterm

-    In addition to being a terminal emulator, MobaXterm also includes several useful features like multiplexing, X11 forwarding and a file transfer GUI.
+    In addition to being a terminal emulator, MobaXterm also ../../../ several useful features like multiplexing, X11 forwarding and a file transfer GUI.